Cauteros974/collab-board/README.md

   # 2. Task Management:

-     • Creation, deletion, and detailed viewing/editing of tasks.
+      Creation, deletion, and detailed viewing/editing of tasks.

-     • Tasks include Priority (Low, Medium, High), which is visually indicated by color.
+      Tasks include Priority (Low, Medium, High), which is visually indicated by color.

-     • Support for Tags (Labels) for quick categorization (Design, Dev, Bug, etc.) with automatic color assignment.
+      Support for Tags (Labels) for quick categorization (Design, Dev, Bug, etc.) with automatic color assignment.

   # 3. User Experience:

-     • Simple authentication using Name and Email to create a user profile.
+      Simple authentication using Name and Email to create a user profile.

-     • Theme Switching: Supports both light and dark modes.
+      Theme Switching: Supports both light and dark modes.

   # 4. Team Collaboration (Workspaces/Groups):

-     • Groups logic has been implemented, allowing users to create separate workspaces (e.g., General Team, Marketing Team) and switch between them via the sidebar.
+      Groups logic has been implemented, allowing users to create separate workspaces (e.g., General Team, Marketing Team) and switch between them via the sidebar.

-     • The user profile, including Email, is displayed in the sidebar.
+      The user profile, including Email, is displayed in the sidebar.

   # 5. Persistence:

-    •All application data (tasks, groups, user profile) are saved in the browser's local storage, ensuring they persist even after a page reload.
+      All application data (tasks, groups, user profile) are saved in the browser's local storage, ensuring they persist even after a page reload.